 If you need emergency medical assistance during your trip, dial 995 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 Healthcare in Singapore is of a high quality and expensive.
 You should take enough medication to cover your stay and carry it in your hand baggage.
 Not all UK prescribed drugs are available in Singapore.
-Some over-the-counter medications like Ibuprofen need a prescription.
-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+Some over-the-counter medications need a prescription.
+Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and that your travel insurance also covers costs for medical repatriation.

 From June to October Singapore can experience high levels of pollution (haze) from land clearance fires in Indonesia.
 The haze can cause disruption to local and regional air travel, and the air pollution may have an impact on public health.
 Keep up-to-date with local information and seek medical advice on appropriate precautions.
 You should monitor the Pollutant Standards Index (PSI) updates and health advisories from the Singapore government.